lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 There are several approaches for using a proxy task performance as the performance estimator of a child network, which is generally cheaper and faster to calculate:
 - Train on a smaller dataset.
 - Train for fewer epochs.
 - Train and evaluate a down-scaled model in the search stage.
 For example, once a cell structure is learned, we can play with the number of cell repeats or scale up the number of filters ([Zoph et al. 2018](https://arxiv.org/abs/1707.07012)).
 - Predict the learning curve.
-[Baker et al (2018)](https://arxiv.org/abs/1705.10823) modeled the prediction of validation accuracies as a time-series regression problem.
+[Baker et al (2018)](https://arxiv.org/abs/1705.10823) model the prediction of validation accuracies as a time-series regression problem.
 The features for the regression model ($$\nu$$-support vector machine regressions; $$\nu$$-SVR) include the early sequences of accuracy per epoch, architecture parameters, and hyperparameters.

 ### Parameter Sharing